Housing Assistance Plan & Procedures

 14. failure to respond to a minimum of three (3) consecutive requests for bids; or

 The Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 does not apply to displacement under the Citrus County Community Development Program since Citrus County does not acquire the vacated (demolished or rehabilitated) property and residents participate voluntarily.
 Therefore, relocation services will be provided in the Citrus County Anti-Displacement and Relocation Policy which covers specific situations in great detail.

 The CDBG-DR Housing program provides an allowance for temporary relocation assistance to qualified persons who need to relocate while the work is being completed on their primary residence.
-The County will assist eligible applicants with two thousand dollars ($2,000.00) of assistance ($1,000 at move out and $1,000 upon return): Award of temporary relocation assistance is based upon the availability of funds.
+Citrus County will assist eligible applicants with two thousand dollars ($2,000.00) of assistance ($1,000 at move out and $1,000 upon return).
+Award of temporary relocation assistance is based upon the availability of funds.

 The Housing Services Director, Housing Rehabilitation Specialist, the designated representative, and the Program Administrator are authorized by the Citrus County Board of County Commissioners to make all determinations of eligibility for assistance and level of assistance, scheduling of rehabilitation, demolition and relocation, and contract management.
 Citizens and/or contractors should issue complaints to the Housing Rehabilitation Specialist or the Program Administrator.
 For a complaint to be considered valid, it must be issued in writing within a period of 30 days of its occurrence.
 Responses also should be issued in writing.